What experience do I need to become a Travel Counsellor?

-Our leisure and corporate training both have five day classroom training programmes at our head office in Manchester, followed by a further 11 weeks of pre-induction modules.
+Our Leisure, Corporate and Business Development Travel Counsellor training both have five day virtual training programmes, followed by a further 11 weeks of pre-induction modules.

-Our return to travel training also has a five day classroom programme, but 15 weeks of pre-induction modules.
+Our Return to Travel training also has a five day virtual programme, but 15 weeks of pre-induction modules.

-The travel trade programme has 12 days of classroom training followed by 18 weeks of pre-induction modules.
+The Travel Trade programme has 10 days of virtual training followed by 18 weeks of pre-induction modules.

 Is there a minimum sales target?

 Whilst we don't set any defined targets, we encourage you to achieve a minimum of £200,000 sales in your first 12-months.